How long does it take to train an Elephant Random Walk: Introduction

 \subsection{Main Result}

-The main purpose of this work is to investigate the asymptotic behavior of the first return time of the trained ERW, $(S^{(k)}(n))_{n\geq 0}$, which can be interpreted as the first time at which the elephant has forgotten its training as the conditional distribution of the next step becomes balanced.
+The main purpose of this work is to investigate the asymptotic behavior of the first return time to the origin, $T^{(k)}$, for the trained ERW, $(S^{(k)}(n))_{n\geq 0}$, which is one way of measuring the persistence of the memory of the training.
+Of course, the elephant does not suddenly lose its entire memory at time $T^{(k)}$ (for instance, the first step is always recalled infinitely often).
+However, the steps $k+1,\, k+2,\, \dots$ after the initial training are heavily unbalanced \footnote{Here "unbalanced" means that the conditional distribution of the next step is asymmetric, i.e., $\mathbb{P}(X^{(k)}_{n+1}=\pm 1\mid\mathcal F_n)\neq 1/2$.}, whereas $T^{(k)}$ is the first time at which the elephant has the same probability $1/2$ of making an upward or downward step.
 More precisely, for every $k\in\mathbb{N}$, this return time is defined as